-Containing a multitude of percussion instruments — from vibraphones to glockenspiels — Vaughan Williams’ Eighth Symphony is perhaps his most rhythmic and maybe his most dynamic.
-Typical of Vaughan Williams to be pastoral, but so too is his propensity for melody.
+Containing a multitude of percussion instruments — from vibraphones to glockenspiels — Vaughan Williams’ Eighth Symphony is perhaps his most rhythmic, and maybe his most dynamic.
+Typical of Vaughan Williams to be pastoral, but so too is his propensity for constant motion.
 Once again, Britain’s national composer delivers the goods.

 Frank Sinatra Conducts Tone Poems of Color

 Artist: Frank Sinatra

 Frank Sinatra wants you to know that he’s more than just the greatest singer of all time — he’s also an orchestra conductor, occasionally.
 His name is at the top of this all-instrumental LP, which features compositions written by several popular Hollywood composers, such as Nelson Riddle, Elmer Bernstein and André Previn.